SS56Bo/Raycasting_using_Python/README.md

 # Raycasting_using_Python
-A git repository created for my files built using Python that simulates Raycasting similar to Dune.
+A git repository created for my files built using Python that simulates Raycasting similar to Doom.